levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- ...objs: The objects to merge.
+- `...objs`: The objects to merge.

 **Returns:** A new object with all properties from the input objects.